 1- Arabica coffee (coffea arabica)

-The beans of Arabica are grown in high altitudes, with Brazil being the largest producing country.
-They love shade and rain.
+Arabica bean is grown in high altitudes, with Brazil being the largest producing country.
+It loves shade and rain.
 What’s more, the beans have a bright body, with a wide array of flavors and aromas.
 They’re also somewhat acidic.
 If you want to brew the best-tasting cup of Arabica coffee at home, look for the one with the full body and lower acidity.
 That sort should be sweet, accompanied by lovely notes of fruits, chocolate, nuts, and florals.

 - Beans are oval and generally larger than other beans on the list